Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

 Finally, we want a good description of the fibers of our construction.
 In particular, we have the following.

 \begin{cor} Suppose that $k$ is a field, $X_0$ a curve of compact type over $k$, and $k'/k$ is a finite Galois extension over which $X_0$ is totally split.
-Given $r,d$, we have the scheme $G^r_d(X'_0/k')$ and the algebraic space $G^r_d(X_0/k)$, and the $k$-points of $G^r_d(X_0/k)$ are canonically identified with the $k'$-points of $G^r_d(X'_0/k')$ which are invariant under the natural $\Gal(k'/k)$-action. \end{cor} \begin{proof} This is a special case of Example \ref{ex:herp}. \end{proof}
+Given $r,d$, we have the scheme $G^r_d(X'_0/k')$ and the algebraic space $G^r_d(X_0/k)$, and the $k$-points of $G^r_d(X_0/k)$ are canonically identified with the $k'$-points of $G^r_d(X'_0/k')$ which are invariant under the natural $\Gal(k'/k)$-action. \end{cor} \begin{proof} This follows from Remark \ref{rem:descent-lemma-3}, since the category $T_0$ (as described in Corollary \ref{cor:lls-descend}) can be chosen to consist of the iterated fiber products of $\Spec k'$ over $\Spec k$. \end{proof}